 The American Medical Association (AMA) formed the Office of Alcohol and Other Drug Abuse (AOD).

-The AMA first passed a resolution supporting abstinence from alcohol even before National Prohibition was imposed in 1920.
+The AMA first passed a resolution supporting abstinence from alcohol even before National Prohibition began in 1920.
 It continues to support it to this day.

 Yet the AMA remains a temperance-oriented organization.
 This may be because so many doctors see the results of alcohol abuse.
 Of course, few people go to doctors because they’re so healthy.

-For whatever reason, the AMA promotes a temperance-oriented neo-prohibition agenda.
+For whatever reason, the AMA promotes a temperance-oriented agenda.
 It describes its AOD as “a national program office of the Robert Wood Johnson Foundation.”

-The temperance-oriented Robert Wood Johnson Foundation establish the AMA’s office with an initial $5 million dollar grant.
+The Robert Wood Johnson Foundation establish the AMA’s office with an initial $5 million dollar grant.
 It also it has poured many more millions into funding its activities.

 “A Matter of Degree” Program

 The OAD set up, funded, and promotes the “A Matter of Degree” program.
-It had over ten million dollars.
+It received over ten million dollars.
 This was a major campus partnership project at ten colleges across the U.S.

 The goal of the program was to reduce so-called “binge drinking” among students.
 To do so, it encouraged local campuses to create dry campuses.
 If they didn’t do succeed in that, they reduced access to alcohol.

 Evaluation of Effectiveness

 The OAD program was carefully evaluated.
 That was led by one of its very strongest supporters.
 He was Henry Wechsler of Harvard.
 But they found it to be completely ineffective.

 Other projects of the OAD focused on reducing alcohol ads.
 On encouraging parents to prohibit drinking.
 And on to raising taxes on alcohol.

 Office of Alcohol and Other Drug Abuse